 (Some students must complete six required writing courses.
 These students are admitted because they have shown MSLAW’s Admissions Staff and MSLAW’s Admission Committee members that they deserve a chance to succeed in law school, but lack sufficient writing skills to be admitted into the first required writing course.
 These identified students must enroll in Clear Writing during their first semester of study at MSLAW.)

 The first required course is Writing & Legal Reasoning.
 It is an unfortunate fact that many college graduates (and especially recent college graduates) have received insufficient instruction on how to write clearly and persuasively.
 Since so much of the competent practice of law involves writing clearly and persuasively, MSLAW has since its inception required its students to master this necessary skill.
 In Writing & Legal Reasoning, MSLAW students learn the important basics of grammar, punctuation, and sentence structure needed to be successful legal writers.
 They also spend half the semester learning how to write persuasive arguments, before moving on to writing an effective client letter and a closed memorandum of law.
 The facts and the legal principles involved in the closed memorandum are based upon subjects the students are taking that particular semester.
-For instance, in each fall semester, students enroll in Civil Procedure, Business Entities & Operations (Property has been moved to a second year course) and Criminal Law.
+For instance, in each fall semester, students enroll in Civil Procedure & Conflict Resolution, Business Entities & Operations and Criminal Law.
 The closed memorandum thus involves legal issues discussed in those classes, which assists students in applying what they have learned to a given set of factual situations and legal principles.
 If a student fails to demonstrate sufficient mastery of the writing skills being imparted in this course, he or she must retake the course.

 Students who successfully complete Writing & Legal Reasoning then move on to the second required course, Writing and Legal Research.
-Building upon the skills that have acquired in Writing & Legal Reasoning, students in this course learn how to research case law, statutes, and regulations, and how to apply the results of that research to hypothetical fact patterns on legal subjects frequently tested on the Massachusetts Bar Examination (such as Wills & Trusts, Business Associations, and Family Law, to name a few).
-In addition, they are taught to write documents regularly written by lawyers, such as inter-office memoranda (to a senior partner) and trial court memoranda.
+Building upon the skills that have acquired in Writing & Legal Reasoning, students in this course learn how to research case law, statutes, and regulations, and how to apply the results of that research to hypothetical fact patterns on legal subjects frequently tested on the Bar Examination (such as Wills & Trusts, Business Associations, and Family Law, to name a few).
+In addition, they are taught to write documents regularly written by lawyers, such as inter-office memoranda (to a senior partner) and trial court memoranda, which are often the subject of the Multistate Practice Test (MPT) which forms part of the recently adopted Uniform Bar Exam.
 If a student fails to demonstrate sufficient mastery of the writing skills being imparted in this course, he or she must retake the course.